Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Doing the Via Ferrata at Montmorency Falls Park

-- Montmorency Falls Park is a 15 minute drive from Old Quebec.
-It’s also an easy cycle on a dedicated bike path.
-There is a hefty fee to park here, so I recommend cycling (you can rent a bike in Quebec City).
+Location: Montmorency Falls Park is a 15 minute drive from Old Quebec.
+It’s also an easy cycle on a dedicated bike path (you can rent a bike in Quebec City).

 - If you’re afraid of heights, this activity might be stressful.